avershinina/cheat_sheets/README.md

 * For programming and data analysis - use jupyter + rstudio
 * For bibliography - use OneNote web app to keep track of notes,
 * For papers - Mendeley, if google-docs - paperpile.
+* Do not know which method to use? - http://methodspopgen.com/